dadequate/bambu-lab-pla-colors/README.md

-# Bambu Lab PLA Colors for macOS 🎨
+# Bambu Lab Filament Colors for macOS 🎨

 This repository provides a **macOS color palette** for all Bambu Lab PLA filament colors, including the **PLA Wood series**, **Basic series**, and **Gradient basics**.
 Use it in your favorite design tools like Xcode, Sketch, or any app that uses the macOS system color picker.